RemcoVanDeelen/Destined-2022/Guide.md

         [Deals small damage]

       - Buff health,
-        [Increases the max health of an ally by 10, and heal it 5 health, cannot be used twice]
+        [Increases the maximum health of an ally by 10, and heal it 5 health, cannot be used twice]

       - Heal any,
-        [Heals a medium portion of any ally's health]
+        [Heals a medium portion of any allies health]

       - Enchant weapon,
         [provides the 'enchanted weapon' status effect to an ally or increases its duration]